Rohanc28/Flask-registration-app/README.md

 ## Next updates (coming)
 - Adding user-login system (using password hashing for security)  [Added]
 - ^ cont.d, Add user password reset / recovery system.
-[Starting]
 - Profile page for user  [Added]
 - Adding page for user to deregister (and then send email to confirm deregistration)  [Implementing]
 - Adding page to see all listed players for all sport(s).
 [Added]
 - Adding Index page [Added]
-- Fix login page to sign up page error.
+- Reduce HTML file size [Implementing]
 - Uniform CSS theme for all pages [Done]

 ### Screenshots: